scsu-clarkm1-fall-2020-csc443/project-1-personal-website-MicahlDeRosa/plan/README.md

 ### Home

 This will be the page user see when I first arrive on the site.
-The home page won't contain a lot of informatioon other then the idea behind the wesite with a few pictures
+The home page won't contain a lot of information.
+It will have my name, the idea behind wanting to create the wesite, and my mission for the site along with a with a few pictures

+## About

+Page will contain a brief narrative about myself.
+It will contain some information about my professional life as well.

+### Budget Breakdown page
+ This page will stress the important of learn what a budget is and how it can be used to help you see where/how your money is being spent

+### investing Advice

+This page will contain information on how to make small but smart and easy investments.
+The point of this page it to show young peolpe it not complicated make to  smart long term investment to further ther financal status.

+### Contact Informtion

+Contact information will allways be availbe in the nav bar.
+I want the contact information to be visible to the user and easy to access.